Training structure

 15h

-Discovering quality management: issues and principles, process approach, interested parties, measurement and improvement system.
-The normative context and the ISO9001 standard: certification, accreditation, labelling.
-Tools and methods of quality and continuous improvement: description of activities, problem solving, analysis and improvement of performance.
+Introduction to quality management: issues and principles, process approach, interested parties, measurement and improvement systems.
+The normative context and the ISO9001 standard: certification, accreditation, labeling.
+Quality and continuous improvement tools and methods: activity description, problem solving, performance analysis and improvement.
 Risk management: concepts and vocabulary, tools and methods for identifying and controlling risks.

 Admission